morpheus1537/arielartiaga/content/jobs/Accenture/index.md

 location: '&nbsp;'
 ---

-- Responsible for the development, maintenance, and deployment of website pages
+- Responsible for the development, maintenance, and deployment of website pages.
-- Optimize apps/sites to improve performance and efficiency
+- Optimize apps/sites to improve performance and efficiency.
 - Perform system and integration testing with sample and live data.